collapsed-stacks/startups/questions/1520/successful-crowdfunding.md

 - posted by: [Taiko](https://stackexchange.com/users/334941/taiko) on 2014-12-12
 - score: 1

-<p>My advice : Set a relatively low goal that you, your friends, your followers, former B2B customers can reach just by yourself.</p>
+My advice : Set a relatively low goal that you, your friends, your followers, former B2B customers can reach just by yourself.

-<p>Once this goal is reached, the press will be interested in you.</p>
+Once this goal is reached, the press will be interested in you.

-<p>Nobody wants to support a project that may fail, but if you're successfully funded already, why not ?</p>
+Nobody wants to support a project that may fail, but if you're successfully funded already, why not ?

-<p>In our campaign, we reached our goal in 3 days, because we prepared pre-orders with friends, mentors, former customers etc... (don't buy with your own money, that's illegal !
-But there's nothing wrong with pre-campaign orders.)</p>
+In our campaign, we reached our goal in 3 days, because we prepared pre-orders with friends, mentors, former customers etc... (don't buy with your own money, that's illegal !
+But there's nothing wrong with pre-campaign orders.)

-<p>We didn't know exactly the amount we would get, but we knew the goal could be reached fast.</p>
+We didn't know exactly the amount we would get, but we knew the goal could be reached fast.

-<p>Once the goal is reached, you can contact the press more easily.
-(They won't come to you, you have to reach them)</p>
+Once the goal is reached, you can contact the press more easily.
+(They won't come to you, you have to reach them)

-<p>Another approach is to reach 5k followers on facebook before starting the campaign (not an easy thing to do of course) using advertisement or just hype and personal circles, then push those followers to back you on day 1.</p>
+Another approach is to reach 5k followers on facebook before starting the campaign (not an easy thing to do of course) using advertisement or just hype and personal circles, then push those followers to back you on day 1.

-<p>Don't give up though !
+Don't give up though !
 All the people who backed you will probably back again !
 That's a hell of a good start !
-Many failed campaigns had a great success after a little design refactor.</p>
+Many failed campaigns had a great success after a little design refactor.

 ## Answer 7487